 Rock Climbing Our Way To Warmth

-Although David has been outdoor rock climbing many time before, this was my first time.
+Although David has been outdoor rock climbing many times before, this was my first time.
 It’s absolutely amazing to be able to rock climb in Rumney on REAL rocks and an experience I definitely suggest for all of you bucket-listers out there!

-During the trip, we mainly did sport climbing and top rope climbing.
+During the trip, we mainly did sport climbing and top-rope climbing.
 So if the rope is at the bottom in sport climbing, how do you get the rope to the top to safely climb down?
 We used a technique called lead climbing.

 Lead climbing is used to ascend a route.
 The climber is attached to a rope and must periodically attach quickdraws to the face of the route by clipping into it.
-As the climber moves up, there will be a belayer below to ensure that the climber is protected in case of a fall and taking up rope as the climber moves.
+As the climber moves up, there will be a belayer below to ensure that the climber is protected in case of a fall and taking up the rope as the climber moves.